jeffseely/jeffseely.github.io/Text.md

 The function beginning on line 3 is a constructor function for making an object called a Wiggler.
 It is good style to start the name of the constructor function with a capital letter since it is not a normal function.
 There are 4 parameters passed into the function: `initx` and `inity` for the (x, y) coordinates of the starting point, `wsize` for the size of the wiggler and `wspeed` for the speed that the wiggler falls.
 Immediately we assign those parameter values to object properties that you can identify by the dot notation.
 When the keyword `this` is used, it automatically refers to the current object.

 When line 1 is executed, a new Wiggler is constructed and assigned the variable name `flake`.
 After that we can do things like `console.log(flake.speed)` and `flake.size = 15;`.
 At this point though, there isn't anything to display, nor does a Wiggler fall down the canvas or wiggle.
 Here's a more complete program.
-Run the program a few times in a Repl.it and then keep reading.
+Run the program a few times in a Replit.com and then keep reading.
 Don't forget to add `<script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.6.1/p5.js"></script>` to the index.html page.

 ```javascript
 let flake;